 We’ll Make Great Pets

 He-Man names the climb Scared Hamster Tube Party.
-5.10- R/X, but we don’t know if Littlejohn climbed through the same hamster tube and we may never know.
+5.10- R/X, but we don’t know if Littlejohn climbed through the same hamster tube and we never will.

 The Pillars of History